PRESENTATION

 Location

-The SPR platform is located on the EPN campus in Grenoble, within the IBS building, room 426.
+The BLI platform is located on the EPN campus in Grenoble, within the CIBB building, room 001.

 External users must obtain authorization to access the EPN campus; please contact platform staff before your visit.